docker/docs/user_certs.md

 # Generating User certificates by Hand

-This shouldn't be required once Orca can generate user certs, but might be useful in some instances...
+This shouldn't be required once UCP can generate user certs, but might be useful in some instances...

-All of these commands must be run against the engine where Orca is running E.g. Locally, or via a machine driver that mounts your home directory.
+All of these commands must be run against the engine where UCP is running E.g. Locally, or via a machine driver that mounts your home directory.
 If you can't mount home on the machine, then use docker-machine ssh ... to run these commands from within the host.